developer980/sistem-mobil/README.md

 <img width="674" height="501" alt="image" src="https://github.com/user-attachments/assets/b5e43e4a-448e-4b9d-a211-225762167861" />

 * For the communication module I used a NRF24L01+ wireless module controlled by an Arduino board via SPH protocol.
-The resulted module was connected to the main control board
+The communication with the main control board is made via UART.
 <img width="530" height="614" alt="image" src="https://github.com/user-attachments/assets/c7b1137a-373e-4deb-80e0-4debf06c95ae" />

 * For the controll station I used another NRF24L01+ wirelwss module connected to an Arduino Mega board where I hosted a small server.
 The server was accessible from the PC trough ethernet via an ENC28J60 ethernet module.